+The Foundation uses a letter of inquiry (LOI) process and there is one (1) annual cycle.
 The Foundation Board meets once each calendar year, during the Summer, to make grant decisions.
-Letters of inquiry (LOIs) for each year should be submitted no later than February 28 of each year for consideration.
-LOI applicants will be notified whether they will be invited to submit a full application by mid-April.
+Letters of inquiry (LOIs) for each year should be submitted no later than January 31st of each year for consideration.

-Organizations interested in applying to the Foundation for support should submit a brief two-to-three page letter that includes the following:
+Organizations interested in applying to the Foundation for support should submit a brief two to three page letter that includes: